 Growth through acquisitioncan offer your company an opportunity to gain complementary lines of business, operational improvements and efficiencies, and employees with new or broader skill sets, all while growing the business.

 ESOP-Owned Companies Make Superior Acquirers

-Efficiency of cash flow makes ESOP-owned companies (specifically 100% S corporation ESOPs, which do not pay income taxes) superior acquirers in any market, but especially in today’s environment, where it has become harder for cash to earn a targeted return.
+If you have an ESOP-owned company—especially if it’s a 100% S corporation ESOP, and therefore does not pay income taxes—it will be a superior acquirer.
+This is true in any market, but especially today, as it has become harder for cash to earn a targeted return.